petorre/perfspect/README.md

 ./build.sh
 ```

-Set environment variable IMAGEREPOUSER to your Docker Hub username, and publish container image to Docker Hub with
+Check names in [config](./config), and publish container image to Docker Hub with

 ```
-export IMAGEREPOUSER=yourdockerhubusername
 ./push.sh
 ```